getify/You-Dont-Know-JS/scope & closures/ch5.md

 }
 ```

 *But, that's not all!* (in my best Bob Barker voice).
 There's a special behavior defined for `let` declarations used in the head of a for-loop.
-This behavior says that the variable will be declared not just once for the loop, but each iteration.
+This behavior says that the variable will be declared not just once for the loop, **but each iteration**.
 And, it will, helpfully, be initialized at each subsequent iteration with the value from the end of the previous iteration.

 ```js
 for (let i=1; i<=5; i++) {